openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 ## AAPS Watchfaces

-There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.
+There are several watchfaces to choose from that are included in the base build of the AAPS Wear APK.
+These watchfaces include average delta, IOB, currently active temp basal rate and basal profiles and a CGM readings graph.

 Ensure notifications from AAPS are not blocked on the watch.
-Confirmation of action (e.g. bolus, tempt target) comes via notification which you will need to swipe and tick.
+Confirmation of an action (e.g. bolus, tempt target) comes via a notification which you will need to swipe and tick.

+Some available actions on the watchfaces are:
-To get faster to the AAPS menu, do a double tap on your BG.
+* Double tap on the BG to get to the AAPS menu
-With a double tap onto the BG curve you can change the time scale..
+* Double tap on the BG graph to change the graph's time scale

 ## Watchfaces available